josie-musto/HelloWorld/README.md

 Hello World
 ===========

 The simplest project of all.
-A single web page which does absolutely nothing.
+A single web page which does absolutely nothing, except say hello of course ;-)

 This is the first project submitted to GitHub by TriSys Business Software.